Muhammad Ali: In media and popular culture

-As a world champion boxer, social activist, sex symbol and pop culture icon, Ali was the subject of numerous creative works including books, films, music, video games, TV shows, and other.
+As a world champion boxer, activist and pop culture icon, Ali was the subject of numerous creative works including books, films, music, video games, TV shows, and other.
 Muhammad Ali was often dubbed the world's "most famous" person in the media.
 Several of his fights were watched by an estimated 1–2 billion viewers between 1974 and 1980, and his lighting of the torch at the 1996 Atlanta Olympics was watched by an estimated 3.5 billion viewers.

-Ali appeared on the cover of Sports Illustrated on 38 different occasions, second only to Michael Jordan's 46.
-He also appeared on the cover of Time Magazine 5 times, the most of any athlete.
+Ali appeared on the cover of Sports Illustrated on 38 different occasions, second only to Michael Jordan's 50.
+He also appeared on the cover of Time magazine 5 times.
 In 2015, Harris Poll found that Ali was one of the three most recognizable athletes in the United States, along with Michael Jordan and Babe Ruth.